altman-44/Base_Conversor/README.md

-# Base Converter
+# Base Conversor
-A Base Converter (base 2 up to 16) written in Visual Basic .NET
+A Base Conversor (base 2 up to 16) written in Visual Basic .NET

-This is an app to convert a number in a determined base to another.
+This is an app to convert a number in a determined base to another base.